University of Reading cookie policy

 Windows (default)

-The Device Lifecycle team will provide a Microsoft Surface laptop, a Surface docking station and any cables needed to set up your equipment in the office.
-We can also provide a soft protective laptop sleeve if required.
-We expect that each desk will already have one external monitor, plus a mouse and a keyboard which we will connect to your new device.
+The Device Lifecycle team will provide a Microsoft Surface device1, a Surface docking station2 and any cables needed to set up your equipment in the office.
+We can also provide a soft fitted sleeve to protect the laptop.
+We expect that each desk will already have one external monitor, which we will connect to your new device.
+The Lifecycle programme does not provide a mouse, keyboard or headset but we will provide any cables necessary to connect these to your new device on campus.

 Macs

-For staff who are using a Mac desktop or laptop in scope for a replacement, and who do not want a Surface laptop, the Device Lifecycle team can offer a new MacBook Air as part of the programme as a replacement Mac device.
+For staff who are using a Mac desktop or laptop in scope for a replacement, and who do not want a Surface device, the Device Lifecycle team can offer a new MacBook Air as part of the programme.
 Note this is only for staff who currently use a Mac.
 If you are using a Windows machine and want to swap to a Mac, this would need to be done through the hardware exception process and paid for by the department.

 List of compatible Mac peripherals available to purchase separately.